pdemanget/pdemanget.github.io/wiki/logback.md

 - The main log level and the specialisation
     The root level is a default level and can be lowered or raised for any logger.

-Some not very known feature of logbakc are very powerfull:
+Some not very known feature of logback are very powerfull:
- - you can get method name and line number: for seom bad loggers it could be usefull
+ - you can get method name and line number: for some bad loggers it could be usefull
  - you can have a static alignment, which is very good for readability under less.

 - the log pattern format